seanelizabethcaron/usermanager/README.md

 To run User Manager, we require:

-* An LDAP server with Apache, SSL and Cosign configured as well
+* An LDAP server with Apache, SSL and Cosign (or OIDC) configured as well
 * A MySQL database server (separate or same server as above)
 * At least one NFS server hosting home directories